mvelazc0/PurpleSharp/README.md

 ## Goals / Use Cases

-The attack telemetry produced by simulating techniques with PurpleSharp aids detection teams in:
+The attack telemetry produced by simulating techniques with PurpleSharp aids research & detection teams in:

 * Building new detecttion analytics
 * Testing existing detection analytics